nilsson-stefan/go-clean-arch/README.md

 you can replace those obsolete elements with a minimum of fuss."

 ## 4. Yellow circle
-Core enitites used by the business logic.
+Core entities used by the business logic.

 ## The dependency rule
 Source code dependencies must only point inwards